backstage/backstage/plugins/catalog-backend/api-report.md

   ): Promise<boolean>;
 }

-// Warning: (ae-missing-release-tag) "generalError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function generalError(
   atLocation: LocationSpec,
   message: string,
 ): CatalogProcessorResult;

-// Warning: (ae-missing-release-tag) "GithubDiscoveryProcessor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class GithubDiscoveryProcessor implements CatalogProcessor {
   constructor(options: {